 It is therefore often necessary to find alternative ways to measure how effective your content is in accomplishing the desired goal in order to justify creating it in the first place.

-Instead, the best solution is often to measure what we can, but realize that our content might be influencing sales in immeasurable ways.
+The best solution is often to measure what we can but realize that our content might be influencing sales in immeasurable ways.

 Photo credit: magicatwork on Flickr.